 If you think you meet the criteria for verification and have not yet received a badge, please be patient.
 We are working within key interest areas to verify accounts that are sought after by other Twitter users.
 We don't accept verification requests from the general public, but we encourage you to continue using Twitter in a meaningful way, and you may be verified in the future.
 Please note that follower count is not a factor in determining whether an account meets our criteria for verification.

 Besides verification, how can I show my account is authentic?

 Linking to your Twitter profile from an official website is the easiest way to confirm the authenticity of your Twitter account.
 Including Twitter's follow button on your webpage is the absolute best way to do this.
 Click here to learn how.
 Or, visit all help articles about linking to your Twitter account from your blog or website here.

 How to identify an official verified account:

 - The verified badge will appear next to a user's name on their profile page.
 It will also appear next to a user’s name in searches for people on Twitter.

 - If the verified badge appears anywhere else on a user's profile page (such as in the avatar or the background) it is not a verified account.

-- The verified badge will have the same color even if users customize the background of their profile page or change the color in the sidebar.
+- The verified badge will have the same colour even if users have customised their profile page theme colours.